Google Code offered in: English - Español - 日本語 - 한국어 - Português - Pусский - 中文(简体) - 中文(繁體)

 The three test cases MapTest, EventTest, and CopyTest can now all run in the same instance of JUnitShell.

 When using a test method in a JUnit TestCase, any objects your test creates and leaves a reference to will remain active.
 This could interfere with future test methods.
-In the GWT 1.5 release, you can override two new methods to prepare for and/or clean up after each test method.
+You can override two new methods to prepare for and/or clean up after each test method.

 The following example shows how to defensively cleanup the DOM before the next test run using gwtSetUp().
 It skips over <iframe> and <script> tags so that the GWT test infrastructure is not accidentally removed.